Phalanyx/SparkPark/doc/sprint3/testingReport.md

 ## Evidence of System Responsiveness

+We build a JMeter testing suite for testing responsiveness of our backend.
 The tests were conducted simultaneously with the backend database populated with a significant amount of data.

 ### Part 1: Simple GET Request (Less Work-Intensive)
 This test focused on a simple GET route that involved fetching user listings without intensive processing.